francescaagli/E-commerce-data-analysis/README.md

 # E-commerce Data Analysis

 ## Project description
-This project briefly analyzes customer purchasing behavior using a real-world e-commerce dataset.
+This project provides a brief analysis of customer purchasing behavior using a real-world e-commerce dataset.
 The goal is to extract insights related to revenue, customer activity and geographic distribution.

 ## Dataset
 Online Retail Dataset (kaggle)